direktspeed/rtc-cluster/README.md

 ## Use the WebUI
-This demo Ships with a WebUI it installs NodeJS and also Puppeteer To Run It's Presentation via Browser Automation
+This demo Ships with a WebUI it installs NodeJS and also Puppeteer To Run It's Presentation via Browser Automation Parts of this demo are used to build the DIREKTSPEED Cloud Ui mostly the web-components are reused.

 ### If you got NodeJS Already Running